Looking after the welfare of our students is paramount to our educational practice.

 We are happy to represent parents in instances where they feel they may benefit from support, including meeting the needs of siblings attending other

 schools.
-Our parent engagement worker runs weekly parent and carer coffee mornings.
+Our Welfare and Family Support Practitioner runs weekly parent and carer coffee mornings.
 These include workshops

 which equip parents and carers with information and resources for dealing with key issues and challenges faced by their children.